BlazerX998/Cats-and-Dogs/README.md

-This is a project code to detect whether a image is cat or Dog..
+This is a project code to detect whether a image is Cat or Dog..

 Run this Project in Google Colab or Jupyter and upload any image (Cats or Dogs only)